 Steps to Conducting a Job Analysis & Developing a Job Description

 Critical attention is required at this stage to ensure that the structure and requirements are not set up to be inherently discriminating.
-There are a couple of key considerations for employers during this stage:
+There are two key considerations for employers during this stage:

 - The first rule of thumb when determining a requirement is that it needs to be reasonably related to the job itself.

-- The second key consideration is that a job requirement needs to be made in good faith - ‘bona fide’, be neutral and non-discriminatory.
+- The second key consideration is that a job requirement needs to be made in good faith (or bona fide), be neutral and non-discriminatory.

 Another example is when an employer creates requirements around personal hygiene (e.g. must be clean shaven).
 If this applies to the food service industry, a successful applicant with a beard can be provided with the appropriate personal protective equipment.